Itsey/itsey.github.io/docs/molly-commandline.md

 ### -debug=\<debug control string>

 Allows the specification of a debug string to write additional in depth debugging information.
 Use v-** for verbose.
+Other values should only really be required when contacting support.

 ### -version=\<version>